vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 GTM components trigger these events, allowing you to measure your store's data through.
 If you are not familiar with the GTM components, **we strongly recommend** checking the [Google Tag Manager documentation](https://support.google.com/tagmanager/answer/6103657?hl=en) before starting the setup.

-> ℹ Info
->
-> To track the events related to the search use on your site in Google Analytics, learn how to [set up Google Analytics search tracking](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-setting-up-google-analytics-search-tracking) in your VTEX IO store.
+>ℹ To track the events related to the search use on your site in Google Analytics, learn how to [set up Google Analytics search tracking](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-setting-up-google-analytics-search-tracking) in your VTEX IO store.

 Follow the steps below to create all necessary GTM components for your store.

 ## Step-by-step

 ### Step 1 - Creating variables

 Variables are little data points that you can use in tags or triggers to indicate when and where to fire a tag according to a trigger’s conditions.
 For example, you want to fire a tag on a page view, thus you need to decide if the tag will be fired on all page views or on a specific page.

 To start, create the essential variables to work within GTM: **Data Layer** and **Google Analytics settings.**

 - **Data Layer variables:** store and deliver data from your website to the GTM.
 Data such as page title and URL, user ID, product ID, product price, etc.

 - **Google Analytics settings variables:** a template to set up Google Analytics tags in one place, instead of performing changes in each tag.
 These variables track page views, events, and ecommerce transactions.

 1. Open the [Google Tag Manager dashboard](https://tagmanager.google.com).
 2. Click on **Variables.**